felinira/magic-wormhole-protocols/file-transfer-protocol.md

   in the send offer.
 Clients should not deal with this more than strictly necessary, and delegate the actual logic to the tar implementation.
 - Symlinks are preserved by default when sending directories
-- Hardlinks may be resolved/duplicated at any point
+- Hardlinks and reflinks may be resolved/duplicated at any point
 - Permissions are not preserved by default (use rsync for that instead), it is up to the receiver whether they want to honor the execute flag.
 - The sender's mtime should be preserved, unless it is zero